Residency

 The Digital Nomad Route (Remote Work Visas)

-Remote work has changed the game.
+Remote work has changed how people live abroad.
 Dozens of countries now offer special visas for people who work online for companies or clients based outside the country.

 These permits are great for freelancers, remote employees, and online business owners who want to live abroad legally without violating tourist visa rules.